terraform-google-modules/terraform-example-foundation/1-org/README.md

    git commit -m 'Your message'
    ```
 1. Push your plan branch.
-    - Assuming you configured an automatic trigger in your Jenkins Master (see [Jenkins sub-module README](../0-bootstrap/modules/jenkins-agent)), this will trigger a plan.
+    - Assuming you configured an automatic trigger in your Jenkins Controller (see [Jenkins sub-module README](../0-bootstrap/modules/jenkins-agent)), this will trigger a plan.
 You can also trigger a Jenkins job manually.
 Given the many options to do this in Jenkins, it is out of the scope of this document see [Jenkins website](http://www.jenkins.io) for more details.
    ```
    git push --set-upstream origin plan
    ```